 Disputes in relation to an Access Agreement once executed will be dealt with in accordance with the provisions of that Access Agreement and are not dealt with under this Undertaking.
-To avoid doubt, disputes raised in accordance with sections 4.14(d) and 4.18(f) will be dealt with in accordance with the section 3.15(c) of the Undertaking.
+To avoid doubt, disputes raised in accordance with sections 4.14(ed) and 4.174.18(f) will be dealt with in accordance with the section 3.15(c) of the Undertaking.